gvwilson/thirdbit/src/fiction/iffy/index.md

 the Marine was alive but in critical condition.
-The exoskeleton had clamped an emergency tourniquet around her leg to stop her bleeding out, but those seconds in the harbor had been enough to send her into hypothermia.
+The exoskeleton had clamped an emergency tourniquet around her leg to stop her bleeding out, but those seconds in the harbor had sent her into hypothermia.

 Diagnostics scrolled up the first aid kid's screen.
 Pain killers,